johnbrc/MPD-Distribution/Collaboration/Reading/reading.md

 # 	Guidance Notes for Readers

 Thank you for agreeing to read and provide feedback upon *Maize Plant Discipleship Resources*.
-The following notes provide guidance upon my expectations of Readers.
+The following notes provide guidance regarding my expectations of Readers.

 ### 	I Would Like Your Personal Reflections ###